nervosnetwork/rfcs/rfcs/0028-change-since-relative-timestamp/0028-change-since-relative-timestamp.md

 The deployment can be performed in two stages.

-The first stage will activate the new consensus rule starting from a specific epoch.
-The mainnet and testnet will use different starting epochs and all other chains will use the new rule from epoch 0.
+In the first stage, the new consensus rule will be activated from a specific epoch.
+Mainnet and testnet will use different epochs, whereas all other chains will use the new rule from epoch 0.

-After the fork is activated, and if the transactions in the old epochs all satisfy the new rule, the old consensus rule will be removed and the new rule will be applied from the genesis block.
+The second stage occurs after the fork is activated, after which, if the transactions in the old epochs all comply with the new rule, the old consensus rule will be removed and the new rule will take effect from the genesis block.

-## Backward compatibility
+## Backward Compatibility

 Because the new consensus rule is more strict than the old one, this proposal can be deployed via a soft fork.